 We recently pushed out version 2.2.2 of our Aeris Weather SDK for iOS to fix some issues with using Objective-C and Swift modules in Xcode 7 and Cocoapods.
 While tweaking our internal projects to better support modules, we ran into this dreaded compiler error in Swift 1.2 when trying to build the updated libraries:

 Additionally, if you are using Cocoapods for including other dependencies in your project you’ll also need to set this build setting to YES for each pod.
-A quick and painless way to do this is add a post_install action in your project’s Podfile to set this automatically:
+A quick and painless way to do this adds a post_install action in your project’s Podfile to set this automatically:

 post_install do |installer|